 Tip: Avoid buying sweetened beverages and having them in your house, if they’re not around, you’re not going to drink them!

 Well, that’s my top ten list of healthy snack ideas or should I say healthier snacks.
-Now that I’ve shared my list, what are some of your favorite, easy healthy snack ideas?
+Now that I’ve shared my list, what are some of your favourite, easy healthy snack ideas?

 Sign up to get articles by Getty delivered to your inbox.
 You’ll get recipes, practical tips and great food information like this.
 Getty is a Professional Home Economist, speaker and writer putting good food on tables and agendas.
 She is the author of Manitoba’s best-selling Prairie Fruit Cookbook, Founder of Fruit Share, a mom and veggie gardener.